Skip to main content

 Why no webhooks today (and what’s next)

 The fastest path to an A-grade Events & Streaming score is outbound webhooks; we’re shipping them.
 See the Webhooks & events page for the planned contract (webhook.run.completed, webhook.send.delivered, webhook.send.opened, …) and the roadmap.
-Until then, the poll loop on /v1/automation/runs is the supported way to wait for terminal status.
+Until then, the poll loop on /v1/automations/runs is the supported way to wait for terminal status.

 Endpoints that are already async-friendly